List of Canadian submissions for the Academy Award for Best International Feature Film

 Canada has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1971.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.
 The process of choosing the submission is administered by Telefilm Canada.

-As of 2025, seven Canadian films have been nominated, including one win.
-Of these films, three have been directed by Denys Arcand: Jesus of Montreal, nominated at the 62nd Academy Awards; The Decline of the American Empire, nominated at the 59th Academy Awards; and its sequel, The Barbarian Invasions, which was the winner at the 76th Academy Awards.
-Arcand's Days of Darkness was shortlisted for the Oscar, but was not nominated.
-The other four Canadian directors to have their films nominated are Deepa Mehta for Water at the 79th Academy Awards, Denis Villeneuve for Incendies at the 83rd Academy Awards, Philippe Falardeau for Monsieur Lazhar at the 84th Academy Awards, and Kim Nguyen for War Witch at the 85th Academy Awards.
+As of 2026, Canada has been nominated seven times, winning once for The Barbarian Invasions (2003) by Denys Arcand.

 Denys Arcand, director of The Barbarian Invasions (2003), the only Canadian film to receive the Academy Award for Best Foreign Language Film.

 Of the 51 films selected to date as Canada's submission to the Academy Awards, 18 of them have also won the Canadian Screen Award for Best Motion Picture.